KirillosTY/Course-Overview-System/Documentation/Manual.md

 # Starting up the first time!

 The program will create necessary files on startup, in to a folder named "CourseInfo", make sure folder exists in start location.
-Most of the options will be unavailable until you add a course throught the "Add a course"-Button, on the top right side of the basic user interface.
+Most of the options will be unavailable until you add a course throught the "Add a course"-Button.

 ![Basic ui](https://github.com/KirillosTY/Course-Overview-System/blob/70a100f37b0efd8ca2bef58922deba15c53bd424/Documentation/Kuvat/basic%20UI.png)

 ## Description of buttons, numbers correspond to the objects on the picture above.

+1. This section manages the current course list.
+You may add, choose and mark them as done.
+This section does not include past or upcoming courses, see section 3 for more.
+Upcoming courses will automatically update to this section when time is due.

+2. This section manages the current tasklist.
+You may add, choose and mark them as done.
+This section does include tasks done, see section 3 for more.

+3. This button opens a window where you can view, edit, add or remove tasks and courses from all lists.
+See topic section  "Edit and Create courses/Tasks" for more details.

+4. Button on the left named "Start studying" starts the timer on the current task.
+Button on the right, with the settings icon allows you to manage settings for this timer. see topic sections "Study settings" and "Study timer" for more detail.

+5. This button saves the current state of all courses and tasks and closes all windows.
+To reduce possible errors, please us this when closing.

 Below are detailed instructions on windows opening to the user(ex. add a course).

 ## Create course/Task

 Here is the basic course/task creation view.
 Important things to know currently: You should only enter 2 digit numbers to the time section(it currently does not display error, but will it will soon).
-You must also add a name and a description, else it will show the the field in red as an error, as show in the picture below.
+You must also add a name and a description, else it will show the the field in red as an error.

 ![Create C/T](https://github.com/KirillosTY/Course-Overview-System/blob/70a100f37b0efd8ca2bef58922deba15c53bd424/Documentation/Kuvat/basicUIcreate.png)